shivannis/xandr-docs-public/xandr-docs/articles/bidders/trade-desk-buying-guide.md

   provide the client with the targetable deal ID so the client can create the PG contract in The Trade Desk platform.

  > [!NOTE]
  > A few best practices for clients:
  > - Make sure to leverage the The Trade Desk’s PG workflow on the platform.
  > - Ensure that there are no daily spend caps on the Ad Group or Campaign level.
  > - Confirm that the Ad Groups are in active state.
  > - Make sure that the agreed ad sizes are trafficked at the Ad Group level.
  > - Make it certain that all parties are aligned on the budget.
 Ensure that the client’s creative meets the specs outline by the publisher and that the creative is uploaded 24-48 hours before the launch date.

 ## Deal troubleshooting tips & FAQs

-**First Party 1:1 deal troubleshooting guide**
+### First party 1:1 deal troubleshooting guide

 :::image type="content" source="media/trade-desk-buying-guide-fig-s.png" alt-text="Screenshot of Trade Desk Buying Guide Fig S .":::

-### The Trade desk troubleshooting tool
+### The trade desk troubleshooting tool

 - Go into the **Private Contract** rail in your Ad Group and click